pradoprojects/pradoprojects/README.md

 # Hi folks!
 Welcome to my Github page! 👀
-Be curious!
+[Code :octocat:] Be curious!
 Take a look around.